daviddenton/fintrospect/README.md

 Fintropect is intentionally dependency-lite by design - the library itself only has a single dependency.
 The other requirement is Finagle itself - the choice of version is up to the user (although it has built against the version shown).

-To activate some optional features, additional dependencies may be required - please see <a href="http://fintrospect.io/installation">here</a> for details.
+To activate some optional features, additional dependencies may be required - please see <a target="_top" href="http://fintrospect.io/installation">here</a> for details.

 Add the following lines to ```build.sbt```: